Programs and Partners

 Why would traffickers be interested in babies?
 Are rescued babies able to be adopted?

 The newest trend in trafficking is the increasing demand for young children and even babies.
 These babies are being sold NOT for adoption but for slave labor or more commonly, for sexual slavery.
 Children are also trafficked to the black market to be used for their organs.
 This is a shocking and sad reality.
 Children are an appealing target for traffickers because they are easily obtained and bring a high price on the market.
 Most significantly, babies cannot fight back—they are defenseless, voiceless, and helpless.
-Unless he or she is rescued, a child trafficked in this way grows up without a sense of value or dignity.

 How does WAR, Int’l rescue women and children?